 Simulation models are useful for examining the performance of alternative system configurations and/or alternative operating procedures for a system.
 This tutorial provides some techniques for planning a set of simulation model runs, in order to gain insight on system behavior.
-There is an emphasis on graphical methods.
+There is an emphasis on graphical methods for planning the experiment and displaying the results.